 In many cases, a web browser's prompt to save sign-in credentials may overlap with a similar prompt presented by the Okta Browser Plugin.
-This can lead to usersIn Okta literature, we generally refer to "users" as the people who serve as Okta administrators.
-When we refer to "end users" we are generally referring to the people who the administrators serve.
-That is, those who use Okta chiclets to access their apps, but have no administrative control. mistakenly saving their appAn abbreviation of application.
-Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. credentials to the web browser instead of in Okta.
+This can lead to users mistakenly saving their app credentials to the web browser in addition to Okta.
 Disabling the web browser prompt helps ensure that sign-in credentials are securely saved in Okta.

-Disable the web browser prompt
+Disable web browser prompts

 Note: For web extensions, the Okta browser plugin will not be able to disable browser save password prompts if this permission is already managed by your organization's browser policy or another extension.

 - Click the Okta Browser Plugin icon in the top right section of your browser to open the popover menu.

 - From this menu, click the gear icon to open the Okta Browser Plugin Settings.

 - Scroll down to the Disable Browser Password Prompts option and click the blue Disable Browser Password Prompts link.